Tiny-Trader/data-store/README.md

 ## Backfill & data sources

-The store is fed by (a) ongoing t-1 update runs and (b) a historical backfill of ~5 years.
-Backfill data may be **purchased/uploaded** or pulled via `tt-connect` across **multiple brokers**.
+Ongoing updates are the EOD job above.
+Historical backfill is a **manual** operation (`scripts/backfill_candles.py`), chunked for broker per-request limits.
+Backfill data may also be **purchased/uploaded**.
 Sources are **complementary — they fill gaps, not overwrite each other** (this is a backtesting store, not a professional-grade multi-source feed), so no per-candle provenance or conflict resolution is tracked.
 Because `storage.write()` is broker-agnostic (it takes a plain frame), vendor uploads and broker pulls share the same write path.
 Coverage/gaps are derived from stored data when needed rather than tracked in a separate ledger.

 ## Status

-In place: project skeleton, IST-aware settings, the durable instrument catalog + admin, and the Parquet candle layer (write + DuckDB read/resample) with tests.
+In place: IST-aware settings, durable catalog + admin, Parquet candle layer (write + DuckDB read/resample), watchlist + `tt-connect` EOD ingestion, backfill script, systemd scheduling, and tests.

-Not yet built: `tt-connect`-backed ingestion (bridging `Candle` objects + catalog population), a purchased-data upload path, the chain view helper, REST API endpoints, and scheduling.
+Not yet built: purchased-data upload path, chain view helper, and REST API endpoints for consumers.